FastTrackOrg/FastTrack/docs/user/trackingInspector.md

 - G: delete an object from the current image to the current plus the selected number.

 ## Saving

-All the changes made in the inspector are automatically saved in the original *tracking.txt* file.
+All the changes made in the inspector are automatically saved in the original *tracking.txt* file and SQLite database.

-## Export a movie
+## Exporting a movie

 To export a movie of a tracking analysis, select the desired display overlay and click on the **Save** button (3).
 Select a folder and a name to save the file.
 Only .avi format is supported.

 Note: Movie with many objects by frame can be challenging to load and review in the tracking Inspector.